The smell reached Ji-yoo before the food did.

 It was incredible food.
 Objectively, undeniably incredible.
 Even Alessia — who was furious, who was hurt, who had every reason to hate everything about this situation — could not pretend otherwise.

-"There is no 'just' about this."
+"There is no 'just' about this," Ji-yoo countered, a grin fighting through

-"You need to rest," Alessia said.
+"You need to rest," Alessia countered, gentle warmth cutting through the cold

 Hua picked up Ji-yoo's empty plate and headed back to the kitchen.
 She moved with that same easy grace — the kind of movement that came from years of navigating tight kitchen spaces at high speed, always in motion, never in the way.